Trishann Couvillion’s Journey to Small Business Ownership:

 As a member of the Seattle Metropolitan Chamber of Commerce, the South Lake Union Chamber of Commerce, and the Phinney Neighborhood Association, Trishann has been working on building awareness of PEMF since February 2019.
 She finds clients through word of mouth referrals and by going to neighborhood events, working to make personal connections.
 “Building awareness is key.”

-The next steps for Pulse Pro Health moving forward include partnering with chiropractors, acupuncturists, and massage therapists, to open two or three more clinics and work with others to build awareness about PEMF as a natural modality that can be added to other wellness treatments.
-Trishann stated, “I want to help the Seattle sports world know PEMF can help ramp up the body’s pure energy levels, thereby boosting performance and competition levels and contributing to pain relief.”
+The next steps for Pulse Pro Health moving forward include partnering with chiropractors, acupuncturists, and massage therapists.
+The goal is to open two or three more clinics.
+Also to work with others to build awareness about PEMF as a natural modality that can be added to other wellness treatments.

 Sincere in her desire to build awareness of PEMF, Trishann enthusiastically offered me a session during our interview.
 PEMF is a bizarre but not unpleasant sensation, as I could feel my muscles twitching in response to the device.
 After concentrated energy on issue areas, the session ended with a soothing twenty minutes, with less localized pulsing, an eye mask, and a blanket.
 I woke from my inadvertent doze feeling slightly disoriented but certainly relaxed and with lessened hip tightness.
 As someone who has tried many of the other natural modalities Trishann, I think PEMF seems like a great option for anyone interested in experimenting with opportunities for pain relief.